Stinkypirate15/Phishingdetector/README.md

 * fixed prompts to improve clarity and grammar

 * cleaned up the main section to get rid of repition

+changes made 4/15/2025

+  * program now writes check urls to csv file(formating not proper and will be optional in future)

+  * fixed userinput so it would work properly after looping

+  * Changed if statements to elif to allow for proper looping

+  * Added better formating for clarity on prompts

+  * fixed spelling mistakes